 - Pay your utility bills or mortgage overseas or at home

 - Get paid like a local with international bank details in 10 currencies (USD, CAD, GBP, EUR, AUD, NZD, SGD (Singapore dollars), TRY (Turkish lira), RON (Romanian lei), and HUF (Hungarian Forint)

 - Hold over 40 currencies and spend like a local when relocating or travelling abroad

 - Wise is 6 to 8x cheaper for conversions within the account compared to a bank account.

-- Get a MasterCard debit card for ATM withdrawals, online shopping, as well as contactless payments for in store payments (Use in 200+ countries)
+- Get a MasterCard debit card for ATM withdrawals, online shopping, as well as contactless payments for in store payments (Spend in over 40 currencies in over 150 countries)

 - Multilingual customer support

 Not only will you be able to hold multiple currencies (and save yourself from market fluctuations), you can also get bank details in 10 major currencies like the USD, GBP, EUR, CAD, AUD, NZD, SGD, TRY, HUF and RON to receive money without conversion fees (if you’re working abroad) or spend like a local (when you’re staying a while) through ATM withdrawals or for in-store and online payments.

 Wise is Not a Bank

 Which means you don’t get deposit protection on the money you hold.
 In fact, you have to pay a fee for holding amounts above certain thresholds.